What About Inputing Policy in Value Function: Policy Representation and Policy-extended Value Function Approximator: Policy-extended Value Function Approximator

 \subsection{Reinforcement Learning with PeVFA}

 Based on the results above, we expect to leverage the value generalization of PeVFA to facilitate RL.
 In Algorithm \ref{algorithm:RL_PeVFA}, we propose a general description of RL algorithm under the paradigm of GPI with PeVFA.
 For each iteration, the interaction experiences of current policy and the policy representation are stored in a buffer (line 3-4).
 At an interval of $M$ iterations, PeVFA is trained via value approximation for previous policies with the stored data and the policy representation model is updated according to the method used (line 5-8).
 This part is unique to PeVFA for preservation and generalization of knowledge of historical policies.
 Next, value approximation for current policy is performed with PeVFA (line 9).
 A key difference here is that the generalized value estimates (i.e., $\mathbb{V}_{t-1}(\chi_{\pi_{t}})$) are used as start points.
 Afterwards, a successive policy is obtained from typical policy improvement (line 10).
-Algorithm \ref{algorithm:RL_PeVFA} can be implemented in different ways and we propose an instance implemented based on PPO \citep{Schulman2017PPO} in our experiments later.
+Algorithm \ref{algorithm:RL_PeVFA} can be implemented in different ways and we propose an instance implemented based on PPO \cite{Schulman2017PPO} in our experiments later.
+We refer the readers to Appendix \ref{app:GPI_with_PeVFA} for more discussions on GPI with PeVFA.
 In the next section, we introduce our methods for policy representation learning.